 Represent is a well known creative recruitment agency in London.
 With a broad reach, its jobs feed covers all disciplines of graphic design and other jobs synonymous with the industry.
 We had the opportunity to ask Represent a few questions of what they look for in designers during a visit to Shillington London to meet some of our recent graduates.

 The Loop is a gold mine of opportunity for those on the job hunt in Australia.
 Positioned as "Australia's largest professional creative community", it's loaded full of inspiration.
 Not only is it a great way to hear about jobs, but a fantastic resource for broadening your network by connecting with other designers.

 8. Australian Infront: @infront_jobs

-Not only is Australian Infront a brilliant resource for the Australian jobs market but it also comes with its own unique selling point – an online market section.
-You can multitask by keeping up to date with new developments in the world of employment, while keeping your eye on that vintage dressing table you've always hankered after.
+Not only is Australian Infront a brilliant resource for the Australian jobs market, but it also comes with its unique selling point – an online market section.
+You can multitask by keeping up to date with new developments in the world of employment while keeping your eye on that vintage dressing table you've always craved after.